rowcased/rowcased.github.io/alternate_page.md

 3 [mutations](https://rowcased.github.io/mutations)<br>
 <!-- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This kata was inspired by playing word games on road trips.
 This game involves altering a word by changing one letter.
 The coder is tasked with running a game between two fictional players who are trying to think up new words, such that the program determines the winner of the game. -->

-* 1217 ~ number of attempts made by users
+* 1217 ~ number of users trying my kata
-* 340 ~ number correct submitted solutions
+* 340 ~ number correct solutions submitted
 * 93.6% ~ average satisfaction rating

 <h3 id="moderator"><br>4.
 Moderator</h3>